Murder of Ilan Halimi: Public interest and reaction

 The case was widely reported on both in and outside France, and prompted strong reactions.

 France

 Then French prime minister, Dominique de Villepin declared that the "odious crime" was antisemitic, and that antisemitism is not acceptable in France.

 Six French associations called for a mass demonstration against racism and antisemitism in Paris on Sunday, February 26.
 Between 33,000 (as estimated by police) and 80,000 to 200,000 (as estimated by the organizers) people participated in Paris, as well as thousands around the country.
 Present were public figures such as Philippe Douste-Blazy, François Hollande, Lionel Jospin and Nicolas Sarkozy.
 Also among the participants were Dalil Boubakeur, head of the Paris Mosque and Chairman of the Council of Muslims in France, and Cardinal Jean-Marie Lustiger.
 Right-wing politician Philippe de Villiers was booed by far-left militants and had to leave under police guard.

+Following the murder of Halimi, Jewish spokesman for the French Socialist Party Julien Dray claimed that the murder was the result of a “Dieudonné effect.”
+The comment was made in reference to French comedian Dieudonné M'bala M'bala, whose rise to fame has been persistently entangled with antisemitic commentary.
+Dieudonné has faced numerous charges by the French government for incitement of hate.
+In 2014, a French court ruled that Dieudonné was not responsible for posting and spreading a 2010 video that called for the release of Fofana.
+The video also expressed condemnation of the “powerful Jewish lobby,” an antisemitic trope that has been center-stage of Dieudonné’s comedy acts.
+Since Halimi’s murder, Dieudonné has utilized his death in his comedy performances, one of the many factors leading to the comedian’s performances facing bans in France.